-- Conditioned space means a space within a building that is heated or cooled by the building's domestic services, excluding a non-habitable room in which a heater with a capacity of not more than 1.2 kW or 4.3 MJ/hour is installed. - Illumination power density means the total of the power (in W/m2) that will be consumed by the lights in a space, including any lamps, ballasts, current regulators and control devices other than those that are plugged into socket outlets for intermittent use such as floor standing lamps, desk lamps or work station lamps, divided by the area of the space. - Lamp power density means the total of the maximum power (in W/m2) rating of the lamps in a space, other than those that are plugged into socket outlets for intermittent use such as floor standing lamps or desk lamps or work station lamps, divided by the area of the space. - Piping means an assembly of pipes, with or without valves or other fittings, connected together for the conveyance of liquids. - R-Value means the thermal resistance (m.K/W) of a component calculated by dividing its thickness by its thermal conductivity.
+Illumination power density means the total of the power (in W/m) that will be consumed by the lights in a space, including any lamps, ballasts, current regulators and control devices other than those that are plugged into socket outlets for intermittent use such as floor standing lamps, desk lamps or work station lamps, divided by the area of the space.

-Reflective insulation means a building membrane with a reflective surface such as a reflective foil laminate, reflective barrier, foil batt or the like capable of reducing radiant heat flow.
+- Lamp power density means the total of the maximum power (in W/m) rating of the lamps in a space, other than those that are plugged into socket outlets for intermittent use such as floor standing lamps or desk lamps or work station lamps, divided by the area of the space. - Piping means an assembly of pipes, with or without valves or other fittings, connected together for the conveyance of liquids. - R-Value means the thermal resistance (m.K/W) of a component calculated by dividing its thickness by its thermal conductivity. - Reflective insulation means a building membrane with a reflective surface such as a reflective foil laminate, reflective barrier, foil batt or the like capable of reducing radiant heat flow.

 - 1. Typical R-values achieved by adding reflective insulation are given in the explanatory information accompanying Figures 3.12.1.1, 3.12.1.3 and 3.12.1.4.
-Information on specific products may be obtained from reflective insulation manufacturers. - 2.
-The surface of reflective insulation may be described in terms of its emittance (or infra-red emittance) or in terms of its reflectance (or solar reflectance).
-Generally, for the surface of a particular reflective insulation emittance + reflectance = 1 - 3.
-Some types of reflective insulation may also serve the purposes of waterproofing or vapour proofing. - Renewable Energy Certificate means a certificate issued under the Commonwealth Government's Mandatory Renewable Energy Target Scheme. - Solar Heat Gain Coefficient (SHGC) means the fraction of incident irradiance on glazing or a roof light that adds heat to a building's space. - Total R-Value means the sum of the R-Values of the individual component layers in a composite element including any building material, insulation material, airspace and associated surface resistances. - Total U-Value means the thermal transmittance (W/m2.K) of the composite element allowing for the effect of any airspace and associated surface resistances. - Ventilation opening means an opening in the external wall, floor or roof of a building designed to allow air movement into or out of the building by natural means including a permanent opening, an openable part of a window, a door or other device which can be held open.
+Information on specific products may be obtained from reflective insulation manufacturers. - The surface of reflective insulation may be described in terms of its emittance (or infrared emittance) or in terms of its reflectance (or solar reflectance).
+Generally, for the surface of a particular reflective insulation - - emittance + reflectance = 1 - 3.
+Some types of reflective insulation may also serve the purposes of waterproofing or vapour proofing. - Small-scale Technology Certificate means a certificate issued under the Commonwealth Government's Small-scale Renewable Energy Scheme. - Solar Heat Gain Coefficient (SHGC) means the fraction of incident irradiance on glazing or a roof light that adds heat to a building's space. - Total R-Value means the sum of the R-Values of the individual component layers in a composite element including any building material, insulation material, airspace and associated surface resistances. - Total U-Value means the thermal transmittance (W/m.K) of the composite element allowing for the effect of any airspace and associated surface resistances. - Ventilation opening means an opening in the external wall, floor or roof of a building designed to allow air movement into or out of the building by natural means including a permanent opening, an openable part of a window, a door or other device which can be held open.